aleexsaanchez/alexsanchez-edge-gateway/README.md

 All testing documented in this project was:
 - Performed only on systems owned by the author
 - Non-destructive
-- Intended solely for defensive validation
+- Intended solely to validate defensive security controls

----

-## 🚀 Future Enhancements

-- Centralized logging / SIEM-style telemetry
-- Risk-based access policies
-- Device posture checks
-- Advanced edge anomaly detection

 ---